HarrisonHall/ecolocation/README.md

 # Ecolocation

+Winner of best domain name by domain.com in association with MLH.
+Ecolocation is web-app made for HackDuke's Hack for Good hackathon 2019.

 Join the **Eco**system by clicking [here](https://powerful-peak-76897.herokuapp.com/).

-Ecolocation is web-app made for HackDuke's Hack for Good hackathon 2019.

 ## Inspiration